EIPP – Early Intervention in Psychosis Pathway

 Canterbury District Health Board

-Criteria: Under 18 or 18-19 still at secondary school, experiencing a psychotic disorder and/or bipolar disorder
+Criteria: Under 18, experiencing a psychotic disorder and/or bipolar disorder

 Ph: (03) 339 1126